Dr Chris Paterson

 My career has been divided between the UK and the US, where I have also worked in television production and broadcast journalism.
 I have taught at the Centre for Mass Communication Research at the University of Leicester and in San Francisco, Atlanta, Northern Ireland, and Finland.
 I received my PhD in International Communication from the University of Texas at Austin in 1996.

-For the International Association of Media and Communications Research I am co-founder and current co-chair of the Working Group for Media Production Analysis and have now completed a term as an elected member of the International Council; in 2016 I was the acting Chair of the IAMCR Environmental Impact Committee.
+For the International Association of Media and Communications Research I am founder and current co-chair of the Working Group for Media Production Analysis and have been an elected member of the International Council; in 2016 I chaired the IAMCR Environmental Impact Committee.

 My book War Reporters Under Threat: the United States and Media Freedom (2014, Pluto Press) examines the nature of violence facing the media from the United States and some of its close allies.
 I have continuing research interests in processes of imperialism and state surveillance, and in 2015 I created and hosted a plenary event for the IAMCR annual conference in Montreal which examined Surveillance and Resistance.